LazyPotato02/expense-tracker/README.md

 **The Expense Tracker is a full-stack application developed using React for the front end and Django REST framework for the back end.
 It allows users to manage their expenses.**

 # Live [Demo](http://homeserver1122.tplinkdns.com:5173/).
+    The demo may be slow compared to running locally.
 # Requirements
     docker
     docker-compose